phalcon-orphanage/docs/fr/api/Phalcon_Mvc_View.rst

 public  **setLayout** (*mixed* $layout)

 Change the layout to be used instead of using the name of the latest controller name

 .. code-block:: php

     <?php

-     	$this->view->setLayout('main');
+    $this->view->setLayout("main");